 If your community lies within or near a floodplain or floodway, the map reflects these features.
-Not all communities will have these elements; their absence on this map indicates none are present.
+Not all communities will have these elements; if they are absent on this map, none are present.

-Flood risk is correlated to low-lying land, this map also shows your community's flood risk as defined by the Federal Emergency Management Agency (FEMA) Flood Map Service Center.
-This map shows the two most important flood zones, the Base Flood and the Regulatory Floodway (consult legend.)
-Base Flood is the zone having a one percent chance of being equaled or exceeded in any given year, also referred to as the "100 Year Floodplain."
+Flood risk is correlated to low-lying land.
+This map shows your community's flood risk as defined by the Federal Emergency Management Agency (FEMA) Flood Map Service Center.
+This map shows the two most important flood zones if they are present: the Base Flood and the Regulatory Floodway (consult legend).
+Base Flood is the zone having a 1% chance of being equaled or exceeded in any given year, also referred to as the "100-year floodplain."
 The Regulatory Floodway is the channel of a stream plus any adjacent floodplain areas that must be kept free of encroachment so that the 1% flood discharge can be accommodated without increasing the base flood elevation.